SuffolkLITLab/state_forms/GA/README.md

 - The first block of every notebook contains the functions and modules necessary to scrape the states.
 - ***NEVER*** start by trying to scrape the entire website at once.
 Break your process in small steps.
-  a.
-Start by making two arrays; one for the different form categories and one for their unique urls.
+  - Start by making two arrays; one for the different form categories and one for their unique urls.
 If all the categories are part of the same page, the latter is not    needed.
-  b.
-When you make sure the categories are extracted succesfully, continue by accessing the individual categories and collecting the forms (along with the necessary metadata).
+  - When you make sure the categories are extracted succesfully, continue by accessing the individual categories and collecting the forms (along with the necessary metadata).